amabdallah/WaterUseML/README.md

 ## Steps to answer the questions
 The user provides selections in the following steps to answer the above use case questions

 1.	**Spatial boundary:** a user selects the Bear River Watershed or Upper Colorado boundary GIS layer to search for aggregated or site-specific water use data.
 The layer could exist within the portal as part of a larger shapefile for the US Major Watersheds, counties, states, or the user could import the layer to the Portal as a shapefile or a JSON file.
 The user could also draw a box within the map like HydroDekstop, or they could use the view boundary of the window as in HydroClient.
+Selecting a layer (larger boundary than the site or the area) will send the coordinates to the catalog to use them to look up the Area or site code. [this is how HydroClient, GW network, and RWISS portals seems to behave]

 2.	**Time frame** a user provides the min and max time range in month/years or leave them blank to return all data for all existing years.
 The [Reclamation Water Information System (RWIS)][2] provides this specific or general time span search capability.